ProgmaticProgrammer/UnitTestEmbeddedC/README.md

    ![Alt text](/doc/debug.jpg?raw=true "Optional Title")

-#### If GoogleTest Adapter is installer, unittests can be viewed in a tree graph as well
+#### If GoogleTest Adapter is installed, unittests can be viewed in a tree graph as well

    ![Alt text](/doc/screenshot.jpg?raw=true "Optional Title")